Systemik-Solutions/sia_site/_sources/3. Word Frequencies/Word Frequencies.md

 ### General

 **Segmentation Options**
-- **Segment by Character** – This option is usually for Texts that are plays, or are XML files that have been segmented as markup.
+- **Segment by Character** – This option is usually for Texts that are plays, or are XML files that have been tagged speeches, e.g. speeches by characters in a novel.
 Check this box to separate the Text into blocks divided by character.
 - **Segment by Tag** – This option is usually for Texts that are XML files that have been segmented as markup.
 ‘Tag’ refers to markup tags in XML that delineate a section of the text, e.g. ‘Act’.
 Type tags into this field to separate the Text into blocks divided by those tags.
    - **Block Method** – Defines the method for creating blocks:
    - **BlockBigLast** – Assign any words left over from creating blocks to the last block, creating one large end block.